Your Impact

 “It’s just amazing when the community works together.
 When we are motivated, it really works.”

 The entire community is taking notice of the new developments at Holy Trinity.
 This makes the Catholics in Swainsboro, despite being a religious minority in the region, proud to identify as Catholic.
-That fills Father Angel with great joy, saying, “We have been already now in two newspapers.
+That fills Father Angel with great joy, saying, “We have already been in two newspapers.
 People are talking about what we are doing here.
 It makes people proud to say, ‘I’m from the Catholic Church!”

 “Building Church comes with the spirit of St. Francis.
 God called him and said, ‘Just build my Church,'” Father Angel explained.